vprusso/toqito/README.md

 ## Testing

-The `nose` module is used for testing.
+The `pytest` module is used for testing.
 To run the suite of tests for `toqito`, run the following command in the root directory of this project.

 ```
-nosetests --with-coverage --cover-erase --cover-package toqito
+pytest --cov-report term-missing --cov=toqito tests/
 ```

 ## Citing